Shuttle Endeavour embarking on new mission to Los Angeles museum

 But those flights ran the gamut of orbital odysseys, including the sheer moxie of its May 1992 debut when three astronauts made an impromptu and unprecedented spacewalk to rescue a stranded Intelsat communications satellite.

-Eighteen months later, Endeavour flew a high-stakes mission to repair the Hubble Space Telescope, which, to NASA’s horror, had been launched in 1990 with a misshaped primary mirror.

-A dozen of Endeavour’s missions were devoted to building and outfitting the International Space Station, a $100 billion research laboratory, a project of 15 countries, that flies about 250 miles (400 km) above Earth.
+A dozen of Endeavour’s missions were devoted to building and outfitting the International Space Station, a $100 billion research laboratory that flies about 250 miles (400 km) above Earth.

 In December 1998, Endeavour carried the first U.S.-made piece of the fledgling station, a connecting hub named Unity that astronauts attached to the Russian-launched Zarya base module.